Los Angeles, CA

 About

 The most expensive mistakes don't throw errors.
-They accumulate quietly until someone notices the revenue is wrong.
+You don't notice them until the revenue is wrong.

 I learned that building checkout systems for over a million users.
-1.5 years in production where downtime wasn't an option.
-You develop a certain instinct — for what looks fine but isn't, for the decision that feels small now and costs real money in three months.
+1.5 years where downtime wasn't an option.
+You get a feel for what looks fine but will bite you later.

-I bring that instinct to everything I build.
-Not just the feature in front of me — but what it touches, what it assumes, what happens when it meets real users doing unexpected things.
+I bring that to everything I build.
+What's in front of me and what happens when real users show up.

-I'm in Los Angeles, building my own products and taking on a project or two a year — for people who want the thinking done, not just the code written.
+I'm in Los Angeles, building my own products and taking on a project or two a year.
+For people who need someone to think, not just build.

 Aga Kadela